-The Board is comprised of eight Directors, four of whom are independent and Canadian residents.
+The Board is comprised of eight Directors, five of whom are independent and all of whom are Canadian residents.
 Pursuant to NI 58-101, an independent Director is one who is free from any direct or indirect relationship which could, in the view of the Board, be reasonably expected to interfere with a Director's independent judgment.
-The Company has determined that Rona Ambrose (Lead Director), Andrew Clark, Evelyn Sutherland and Thomas Wellner are independent under NI 58-101 and that Michael Andlauer (Chief Executive Officer), Peter Jelley (Chair of the Board), Joseph Schlett and Cameron Joyce are not independent.
+The Company has determined that Rona Ambrose (Lead Director), Andrew Clark, Evelyn Sutherland, Thomas Wellner and Joseph Schlett are independent under NI 58-101 and that Michael Andlauer (Chief Executive Officer), Peter Jelley (Chair of the Board) and Cameron Joyce are not independent.
 Michael Andlauer is not considered to be independent under NI 58-101 because he is our Chief Executive Officer.
-Peter Jelley is not considered independent under NI 58-101 because he has entered into commercial arrangements with AMG pursuant to which he earns fees.
-Joseph Schlett is not considered independent under NI 58-101 because he was formerly a partner of SB Partners, which served as auditor of Accuristix prior to the IPO.
-Cameron Joyce is not considered independent under NI 58-101 because he is a former officer of ALS.
+Peter Jelley is not considered independent by the Board because he has entered into commercial arrangements with AMG pursuant to which he earns fees.
+Cameron Joyce is not considered independent by the Board because he indirectly owns and controls a portion of the equity interests of an entity which generated over \$75,000 of revenue from selling warehouse racking and racking component services to the Company in Fiscal 2019.
 All of the directorships and directorships of the Directors with other public entities are disclosed in the biographical information for each Director set out under "Matters to be Considered at the Meeting - 2.
 Election of Directors - About the Nominees".

-The independent Directors hold in-camera sessions at the conclusion of each regularly scheduled Board and committee meeting.
+The independent Directors hold in-camera sessions chaired by the Lead Director at the conclusion of each regularly scheduled Board and committee meeting.
 The Chair of the Board conducts the in-camera sessions of the Board and the Chair of each committee conducts the in-camera sessions of its committee, as applicable, without management or the other non-independent Directors present.